alexjamesbrown/multi-container-docker-nginx-domains/readme.md

 **Install mkcert**
 https://github.com/FiloSottile/mkcert

-Once installed, install the CA cert.
+Once installed, we need to create a new local CA.
 Run this on cmd line:
 `mkcert -install`

 Now, run